Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 When Harry got back to the castle, he found a party in Gryffindor tower, wherein Maxime, Crouch and Chekov were berated for giving him only nine out of ten when he'd gotten past two dragons.
 After some encouragement from the crowd, both Harry and Hermione opened the two golden eggs he'd acquired at the same time.
 The result was practically deafening as the screeching filled the Common Room until both eggs were closed.

-"That's certainly odd," said Hermione while rubbing her ears.
+"That's certainly odd," commented Hermione, while rubbing her ears.

 "Maybe you have to face a banshee," suggested Seamus.